asciamanna/asciamanna.github.io/_drafts/the-bolden-rule-and-software-development-teams.md

 > **The Bolden Rule:** If you can’t fix it, feature it.
 > &mdash;_**Gerald Weinberg - TheSecrets of Consulting**_

-If you work in software development or are adjacent to it you most certainly know _the Bolden Rule_ though not necessarily by name. _The Bolden Rule_ states simply, **"If you can't fix it, feature it!"** Weinberg goes on to give several examples of _the Bolden Rule_ he has collected.
+If you work in software development or marketing, or happen to work adjacent to those industries you've encountered the _the Bolden Rule_, though not necessarily by name. _The Bolden Rule_ states simply, **"If you can't fix it, feature it!"** Weinberg goes on to give several examples of _the Bolden Rule_ he has collected.
 Before we get to how it can be applied to help software organizations improve, I'd like to share my favorite Bolden Rule example.

 ## Intellivision's Bolden Rule Moment
 <figure>